 One of Us is Not Like Most

 And although I do write about shooting and firearms, most folks do not.
 There is no profit to be made, only expenses and shooting, whether testing, plinking, hunting or going extreme distances, can be expensive.
 Of course, expensive is subjective, too.
-Some might say .22 LR plinking is expensive while others won’t be deterred by the cost of .338 Lapua (and more expensive ammo—take a gander at .50-cal BMG and what it costs to run Cheytac and Tejas cartridges).
+Some might say .22 LR plinking is expensive while others aren’t deterred by the cost of .338 Lapua (and more expensive ammo—take a gander at .50-cal BMG and what is costs to run Cheytac and Tejas cartridges).